jshoyer/ictvxlsx/README.md

 to wrap it in a package,
 storing either the Excel files themselves or R objects derived from them.
+A package might be especially useful if one is comparing multiple versions of the tables, which necessitates more specific/verbose variable names.
 I am exploring this idea
 on branches in this repository.
 Feel free to file an issue